 Using evaluation and diagnosis, osteopaths can identify types of dsyfunction within the body and then implement a wide range of treatment techniques.
 These may include stretching, and massaging of soft tissue, and mobilisation of specific joints and tissue.

 Osteopathy is covered by most private health funds, and by Medicare’s CDM (Chronic Disease Management) Plans.

 A 5-year university double degree in Osteopathic Medicine

-An exceptional range of manual skills relieving pain quickly
+A wide range of manual skills

 Brian graduated with a Bachelor of Science degree from the University of Western Australia in 1976, and did his Osteopathic training at the International Colleges of Osteopathy Ltd (Sydney) Graduating in 1984.
 He has practiced Osteopathy in Sydney (3 years), Byron Bay (10 years) and since July 2002 at the Brighton Clinic.
 He has a strong background in manual therapy applying this experience to spinal and limb problems alike.
 He adds simple exercises to his treatment of most problems.